lbell/hydrogen-calendar-embeds/readme.txt

 - Any ICS: `[pretty_calendar_embeds ics="https://example.com/events.ics"]`

 `cal_ids="identifier,identifier"`
 Optional custom CSS identifiers for each calendar.
 Allows using meaningful names instead of numeric indexes for styling.
-Example: `cal_ids="soccer,baseball"` generates classes like `.pcemb-calendar-soccer` and `.pcemb-calendar-baseball`.
+Example: `cal_ids="soccer,baseball"` generates classes like `.hycal-calendar-soccer` and `.hycal-calendar-baseball`.
 Identifiers should be lowercase alphanumeric with hyphens.
 Defaults to numeric indexes (0, 1, 2, etc.)

 `locale="en"`